MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Related Read: MARPOL ANNEX 4 Explained: How to Prevent Pollution from Sewage at Sea

 Chapter 2 lists the need for surveys and certification with five regulations from regulations 4 to 8.
 Rule 4 deals with the surveys to be done on ships implicated by this Annex.
 Regulations 4 & 5 provide the details for the issue or endorsement of certificates by the administration and another government.
-Regulation 7 & 8 gives details of the form, duration, and validity of the sewage pollution prevention certificate.
+Regulations 7 & 8 give details of the form, duration, and validity of the sewage pollution prevention certificate.

-Chapter 3 provides the need of having Equipment and control of sewage discharge from the ship.
+Chapter 3 provides the need for Equipment and control of sewage discharge from the ship.
 Regulation 9 under this chapter provides details of sewage system requirements on ships, followed by Regulations 10 and 11 for having a standard sewage discharge connection to transfer sewage to port facilities and discharge sewage at sea within and outside particular areas.

 Related Read: Sewage Treatment Plant on Ships Explained

 Chapter 4 consists of 2 regulations (12 & 13) with the details of the reception facilities requirement.
-Regulation 12 provides the government agencies with the compliance to have a reception facility—code 13 lists the requirement of reception facilities for Passenger ships in special areas.
+Regulation 12 provides government agencies with the compliance to have a reception facility—code 13 lists the requirement of reception facilities for Passenger ships in special areas.

 Related Read: Cruise Ship Sewage Discharges Into The Baltic Sea To Be Banned

-Chapter 5, which consists of Regulation 14, describes the role of government and authorised parties such as port state control on measures of control to check, survey and assess the ships under MARPOL Annex IV.
+Chapter 5, which consists of Regulation 14, describes the role of government and authorised parties, such as port state control, on measures of control to check, survey, and assess the ships under MARPOL Annex IV.

 MARPOL Annex V

-Regulation for preventing pollution by Garbage from ships (Dec 1998).
+Regulation for preventing pollution by Garbage from ships

 Related Read: ICS Publishes New Edition Of Industry Guidance On Garbage Management Plans